ahlsunnah/arabic-expressions/readme.txt

 Include arabic symbols to be added to posts easily.

 == Description ==

-This plugin adds [KFGQPC Arabic Symbols](http://fonts.qurancomplex.gov.sa/?page_id=486) to wordpress and provides a simple way to add the symbols to you posts and pages.
+This WordPress plugin adds [KFGQPC Arabic Symbols](http://fonts.qurancomplex.gov.sa/?page_id=486) to WordPress and provides a simple way to add the symbols to you posts and pages.

+= Available Symbols =

+The Available Symbols can be viewed in the *Screenshots* section.

-= Notes: =
+= Notes =

 * Symbol keyword must be surrounded with spaces characters; e.g. the symbol keyword in `-sallallahu3alayh-` won't be replaced.
 * Symbols keywords won't be replaced in HTML tags nor inside of `<pre>` or `<code>` blocks.